THE SACRAMENTS

-The Seven Sacraments were instituted by Christ, himself, to give Grace to mankind.
+The seven Sacraments were instituted by Christ, himself, to give grace to mankind.
+The term "Sacrament" is best defined as

 Sacramental Preparation